lwenxuan420-lgtm/AI-Voice-Safety-Agent/README.md

 - notification delivery is simulated;
 - uploaded files are stored locally;
 - the system does not yet use a production database;
-- the current CNN analyzes a fixed audio window;
+- the CNN currently analyzes a fixed audio window;
-- the system is not yet a real-time call-monitoring service.
+- the system is not yet a complete real-time call-monitoring service.

 ### Product Limitations

-- current UI is Chinese-first;
+- the current UI is Chinese-first;
 - larger user testing is still needed;
-- accessibility evaluation is still needed;
+- formal accessibility evaluation is still required;
 - production escalation protocols remain future work.

 ---